nokxs/iobroker-javascript-vs-code-extension/README.md

 Open the command pallet (<kbd>Strg</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> OR <kbd>F1</kbd>) and type `iobroker: ` to see all available commands.

 Connect to your ioBroker instance by invoking the command `iobroker: Connect to ioBroker`.
 You can see the process in the gif above.
 If your connection fails, check the created file `.iobroker-config.json` and re-run the command `iobroker: Connect to ioBroker` for another connection attempt.

 If `.iobroker-config.json` is found in the root of your workspace, the extension automatically starts a connection attempt.

-> Current limitation: ioBroker instances with a password are not supported yet!
+### Password protected ioBroker installations

+If your ioBroker installation is protected via password, the extension will ask for it during the connection attempt.
+The username is stored in the config file `.iobroker-config.jon` and the password is stored in the VS Code internal secret storage.
+If the password was changed, the extions will automtically ask for the new one.
+It might be necessary to restart VS Code in the case supplying the new password fails.

 ### Type definitions